In this post:

 Thomson Reuters clearly design different types of employee policies in this example.
 They let full-time, and part-time employees know what they’re entitled to apply for and the maximum amount they can do for a nonprofit via Thomson Reuters.

-Another thing we like about this corporate volunteering policy example is that Thomson Reuters map out their Dollars for Doers program and state what every employee could potentially earn by donating their time for their cause of choice.
+Another thing we like about this corporate volunteering opportunity is that Thomson Reuters map out their Dollars for Doers program and state what every employee could potentially earn by donating their time for their cause of choice.

 Frontiers managed to reach over 50% of their worldwide workforce in just seven months with their purpose-driven employee volunteering program.